 It should go without saying (but I’ll say it anyway) that this is NOT a program for a novice lifter.
 By definition, a novice is a person who can add weight to the bar every session they train provided they aren’t doing a sub-optimal program that either provides way too much stress for their level of advancement or provides too little stress for their level of advancement.
 A great example of a proper program for a novice would be the Starting Strength Linear Progression, found in the book Starting Strength: Basic Barbell Training 3rd Edition.
 Also note that the amount of weight someone lifts does NOT determine whether they are a novice or not, rather it is the sustainable rate of increase in load provided the other variables do not change, e.g. reps, sets, range of motion, etc. Again, this bears reinforcement- if you’ve never run a linear progression like mentioned above then you are a novice until proven otherwise.
 If this describes you, I would start with the novice LP and let it run its course.
 These more advanced programs will still be here when you’re done.

 In any case, this is a strength program through and through.
-Strength, the ability to produce force against and external object, tends to respond best to heavier loads and moderate rep ranges in general.
+Strength, the ability to produce force against an external object, which is measured in a specific context.
+The specific context in this case, improving 1 -Rep Max performance, requires lifting relatively heavy weights and low reps.
 In this part of the program, we are focusing on developing strength, which is a general adaptation that we can apply specifically in sport later, once developed.
 During this developmental period we’ll be sticking to 4’s and 5’s on the competition lifts with a preceding single, and 6’s and 7’s for the supplemental lifts.
 Sets of 4 and 5 reps allow the use of relatively heavy loads, accrual of volume and intra-set fatigue, and the lifter is able to focus on maintaining good technique.
 A set of 10, by contrast, limits the loading and is less likely to allow the focus needed for technically sound reps.
 I also like the preceding single rep to emphasize good mechanics for the first rep (since you only get 1 rep per attempt at a powerlifting meet) and as a nice way to help the lifter more accurately hone in on the appropriate load for the day.
 On the supplemental lifts, i.e. the RDL, Press, Front Squat, and DB Incline Press, we’ve upped the rep range to 6’s and 7’s.
 This allows for a bit more volume to be accrued, used to drive hypertrophy in addition to developing strength.
 Additionally, I like using higher rep ranges during developmental blocks to make sure the total stress from training is not too great.

 The intensity of the working sets are at RPE 8 and 9 during this phase of training.
 The RPE 8 intensity rating is used for the competition lifts, allowing the lifter to use good technique while accumulating volume without “going to the well” too much/too often with too many high intensity sets.
 A true RPE 9 set means there’s one rep left in the tank.
 It also means that the next set is likely going to have a reduced load if it’s also going to be a RPE 9 because if the load was kept constant, it’s likely the next set would be a 9.5 or 10.
 So for the true competition lifts, I like repeated sets done across at RPE 8.
 For the more specific supplemental lifts, e.g. the paused bench, paused squat, and touch and go bench, I allow a bit more intensity (but less volume).
 Later on in the training cycle, we’ll move more towards RPE 9 and a few RPE 10’s here and there, so it’s important to understand that the basis of these first four weeks is to get exposed to volume!